Flying Carpet Bedtime Stories

 Flynn promised to tuck the memory safely between her dreams.

-They glided lower, following the glow until it touched the edge of a snowy hill where polar poppies grew upside down.
+They glided lower, following the glow until it touched the edge of a snowy hill where polar poppies grew upside down, their petals pointing at the ground as if whispering secrets to the roots.

-Mira picked one, and it sparkled like frost on eyelashes.
+Mira picked one.
+It sparkled like frost on eyelashes.

 She tucked it behind her ear, and the flower hummed the same note as the carpet.

-Mira thought that was the cleverest thing she had ever heard.
+Flynn said some souvenirs sing so homesickness will not visit, which Mira thought was the cleverest thing she had ever heard.

-They turned southward, the wind now warmer, carrying the scent of pancakes from distant breakfasts.
+They turned south.
+The wind was warmer now, carrying the faint scent of pancakes from distant breakfasts already beginning somewhere below.

-They passed the same wolves, now asleep under quilts of snow, and the same rivers, now carrying dawn instead of moonlight.
+They passed the same wolves, asleep now under quilts of snow, and the same rivers, carrying dawn instead of moonlight.

-Each mile backward felt like reading a favorite book from end to beginning.
+Each mile backward felt like reading a favorite book from the last page to the first.

-She clutched the glowing poppy, already planning to plant its seeds in a pot by her window.
+Mira clutched the glowing poppy.
+She was already planning to plant its seeds in a pot by her window, on the sill that got the morning light.

-As the village roofs came into view, pink dawn crept across the sky like a shy cat.
+The village roofs came into view.
+Pink dawn crept across the sky like a shy cat.

 Flynn whispered that it was time to slip back inside the attic before the rooster remembered his job.

-Mira stepped off the carpet onto the creaky floorboards, her feet tingling with starlight.
+Mira stepped off the carpet onto the creaky floorboards, her feet tingling.

-The carpet rolled itself neatly, colors dimming to quiet wool.
+The carpet rolled itself neatly, its colors dimming to quiet wool, just an old rug again.

-She placed the sparkling poppy in a teacup of water, and it sang a single soft note.
+She placed the sparkling poppy in a teacup of water, and it sang one soft note.

-As her eyes closed, she heard Flynn’s voice like a distant lullaby, promising that every night is a doorway.
+As her eyes closed she heard Flynn's voice, distant now, like a lullaby leaking through a wall.
+Every night is a doorway, it said.

-She dreamed of colors dancing, of wolves singing, of grandmothers knitting clouds, and of a flying carpet named Flynn who knew where wonder lived.
+She dreamed of colors dancing, wolves singing, grandmothers knitting clouds, and a carpet named Flynn who knew exactly where wonder lived.

-When morning came, the poppy had folded into a tiny star that twinkled from the teacup.
+When morning came, the poppy had folded itself into a tiny star that twinkled from the teacup.

-She ran to her grandmother’s room, eager to share every shimmer, every song, every now she had collected.
+Mira smiled.
+She ran to Grandmother's room, still in bare feet on the cold floor, eager to share every shimmer, every song, every now she had gathered.

 Grandmother listened, eyes twinkling like twin moons, and said that belief is the thread that weaves carpets and hearts together.

-And every night afterward, she hummed the lullaby, just in case the Northern Lights needed music to keep moving.
+And every evening afterward she hummed the lullaby before she slept, in case the Northern Lights needed music to keep moving.

-The carpet in the corner sometimes rustled, as if clearing its throat, reminding her that courage is simply curiosity wearing wings.
+The carpet in the corner sometimes rustled, as if clearing its throat.

 Tree Fort Bedtime Stories